 A variable's value is assigned but never subsequently used, either because the variable is not referenced again, or because a second value is assigned before the first is used.
 This may suggest that the design has been incompletely or inaccurately implemented, for example, a value has been created and then ‘forgotten about’.

-This vulnerability is very similar to subclause 6.19 Unused variable [YZS].
+This vulnerability is very similar to 6.19 Unused variable [YZS].

-Cross reference
+Related coding guidelines

-CWE[8]: 563.
+CWE [7]: 563.
 Unused Variable